 The world is full of free antivirus tools, especially for Android, but these aren't always what they seem.
-In March 2018 AV-Test tested 204 Android antivirus apps and found that 131 of these – a chunky 64 per cent – missed at least half the test threats.
+In March 2018, AV-Test tested 204 Android antivirus apps and found that 131 of these – a chunky 64 per cent – missed at least half the test threats.
 Avira products are very different, fortunately.
 The company has been around for years and it's built a great reputation for accuracy and reliability.
 Don't just take our word for it.

-Avira Antivirus generally scores well in independent testing, most recently ranking first out of 18 in AV-TEST's May Real-World Protection Test with a perfect 100% protection score.
+Avira Antivirus generally scores well in independent testing, most recently ranking sixth out of 18 in AV-TEST's October Real-World Protection Test with a perfect 100% protection score.
 Although Avira started in the Windows world, it now has free products for Mac, iOS and Android.
 These have all kinds of tools, depending on the package you get – antivirus, ransomware, VPN, password manager, anti-theft and more – and they're all very usable, with few of the annoying ads and stupid restrictions you'll often see with other freebies.

 Avira's Connect system even allows you to check and manage all your Avira-enabled devices from one central console.
 That's good news for businesses with several employees, or if you just want to keep an eye on what the rest of the family are doing.
 Avira Antivirus Pro is a commercial version which looks a little pricy at £29.99 ($39), but also adds some very important features, especially for business users.
 You get separate layers of email and network protection, Device Control helps define which devices can be attached to your system, secure browsing enables protecting shopping, banking and other confidential internet activities, and there's email and phone support if anything goes wrong.